vapor-ware/synse-emulator-plugin/README.md

 If you just want to run the binary, `make build` will output the `emulator` binary into the `build/` subdirectory.
 The plugin will need some configuration before it can run successfully.
-To find out more on how plugins are configued, see the [Synse SDK]().
+To find out more on how plugins are configured, see the [Synse SDK](https://github.com/vapor-ware/synse-sdk).
 The configurations you need are provided here in the `config/` directory.
 While there are multiple ways that the configuration can be passed to the plugin, the easiest way is simply via environment variable
 ```
 PLUGIN_DEVICE_CONFIG=config ./build/emulator
 ```